Last Updated | November 17, 2023

 Cerner Epic Comparison: User Interface

 Cerner provides a user-friendly dashboard that gives easy and secure access to the EHR.
-Cerner’s user interface design is responsive to mobile devices, which makes it easy for the users to use it anytime, anywhere.
+Cerner’s user interface design is responsive to mobile devices, which makes it easy for users to use it anytime, anywhere.

 It has a “Chart Search” function which helps search different options.
 However, a user-friendly interface design does not ensure ease of use.
 Many users say that the Cerner system takes more time to do a simple task, so it is not intuitive to use.